buehlpa/Zurich-Data-Vis-/README.md

-# Zurich-Data-Vis-
+# Zurich-Data-Visualisation
-This is the code repository for a DataVisualization Poster
+Some interesting figures of the canton Zurich

 all the Visualizations are made with ggplot2